-Health insurance policies typically have exclusions for treatments that
+Health plan contracts typically have exclusions for treatments that an

-Insurance companies say there is insufficient proof demonstrating that
+Health plans say there is insufficient proof demonstrating that certain

-certain treatments are safe and effective for their intended use, making
+treatments are safe and effective for their intended use, making them

 Whether a particular treatment is investigational or experimental will

-depend on how it is defined in the health insurance policy.
-One example
+depend on how it is defined in the health plan conract.
+One example of

 experimental and investigational treatments.
 Anthem Blue Cross defines